STEM at CSN

 - Contact Pat Armour

-- The Ralph and Betty Engelstad School of Health Sciences (ESHS) offers degrees and certificates within 16 programs.
-The purpose of this project is to 1) Purchase marketing materials for ESHS programs; 2) Provide support for the 2020 Summer Camp; and, 3) Purchase and install additional Zoom or similar virtual classrooms.
+- The purpose of this project is to 1) Purchase marketing materials for the Ralph and Betty Engelstad School of Health Sciences (ESHS) 16 programs; 2) Provide support for the 2020 Summer Camp (moved to 2021 due to COVID-19); and, 3) Purchase and install additional Zoom or similar virtual classrooms.

 - Contact Paula Michniewicz and Terry Norris